uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 6 × 7 8 9
 ```

-Because functions always take the same number of arguments, we can actually rearrange commutative operations like [add]() or [multiply]().
+Because functions always take the same number of arguments, we can actually rearrange associative operations like [add]() or [multiply]().

 ```uiua
 + 2 + 3 5